 The repayment terms should be crystal-clear.
 Otherwise, disagreements can easily arise, leading to hard feelings, or worse.

 A written loan agreement will protect both of you.
-See below under “Prevent problems” for tips on putting your agreement in writing.
+See below under “Take action to protect yourself” for tips on putting your agreement in writing.

 If your agreement is not in writing, you’re still bound by it

 A loosey-goosey lack of formality won’t save you.
-A verbal agreement with a friend or relative is a contract.
+An oral agreement with a friend or relative is still a contract.
 It’s just as legal and binding as a written contract, as long as all three elements of a contract are present.

 Here are the three: